 You can easily start growing beets in your backyard.
 These tasty red vegetables are easy to grow.
 Beets are a fast-growing vegetable that can be grown just about anywhere.

 When considering how to grow beets in the garden, remember that they do best in home gardens because they don't require much room.
 Growing beets is done for both the red root and the young greens.

 Although beets are known as a root crop, all parts of the beet plant are edible.
 Tender beet greens can begin being harvested when thinning a row of beets.
 The most commonly known root beets are red, but golden and striped varieties have made growing beets more popular in recent years.

-First and foremost, don’t neglect the soil.
+First and foremost, don't neglect the soil.
 Since beets are root crops, a light, well-draining soil is best.
-Rocks, clay, and anything that can interfere with the roots development should be removed.
-They never work in clay because it is too heavy for large roots to grow on clay.
+Rocks, clay, and anything that can interfere with the development of the root should be removed.
+Beets don't grow well in clay because beets inherit large roots.
 Hard soil can cause the roots of the beet to be tough.
 Sandy soil is the best choice.

 Beets don't transplant well and are always direct sown from seed.
 The beet seed in packets is really clumps of 4-6 seeds.
 You can plant the whole clump and thin the seedlings when they get a few inches tall.
 Or you can try and separate the clumps into individual seeds before planting.
 The safest way to do this is to gently run a rolling pin over the clumps.
 Be careful not to crush the seeds.
 Most gardeners find it easier to simply thin the young greens.

 Beet seeds can be slow to germinate, because of their tough outer shell.
 Soaking the seed clusters overnight will help soften the shell and speed germination.